DarkPayCoin/darkpay-core/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Particl Core release.
+The project leader is the release manager for each Darkpay Core release.

 Acknowledgement
 ---------------